dtinth/unstemizer/README.md

 A Stems file is a music format that contains four ‘stems’: Drums, Bassline, Melody, and Vocal stems.
 This format allows DJs to control each track independently.

+__Important:__ The resulting mp4 file can only be played in Google Chrome, unfortunately.

 ## createUnstemizer(buffer)